Alex Parks: Recording career

 Her song "Maybe That's What It Takes" was released on 17 November 2003 and peaked at number 3 in the UK Singles Chart the following week.
 Her debut album Introduction was subsequently released and sold over 500,000 copies.
 She expressed an interest in a recording career.

 Honesty was eventually released in October 2005, preceded by the lead single, "Looking For Water", in October 2005.
 The album peaked at No. 24 in the UK Albums Chart.

-After being dropped by her label, Polydor, Parks wrote a statement to her fans on her official website stating that she had almost no support from the media – hardly any coverage on the radio, TV or in the press and that she was disappointed in how things had turned out.
+After being dropped by her label, Polydor, Parks wrote a statement to her fans on her official website stating that she had almost no support from the media and that she was disappointed in how things had turned out.
 She was not sure whether she was not promoted well enough because they did not like her music, her personally or the fact she had become famous via a reality TV programme.

-In 2013, she told her fans she would like to be known as Lexi and said she hoped to be recording again by the end of the year.
-In 2014, she was spotted at Music Sales Film & TV Songwriters Week in London with Joe McElderry from The X Factor.